March 2019. A university board meeting. The CFO asks facilities management a simple question: “How much deferred maintenance do we actually have?”

 FCI is used by governments, universities, hospitals, school districts, and commercial property managers worldwide because it:

-What is a Good FCI Score?
+What Is a Good FCI Score?

 FCI benchmarks vary by industry and risk tolerance.
 Here are the industry-standard thresholds used across North America: